OpenSCAP/jenkins/deployment.md

 		+ "dummy" computers doing the hard work (compiling, testing)

-## 1. Get some machines
+## Get some machines
 + You need some machines to do testing.
 + Usually you want to have different systems to do tests.
 + Theoretically you can use bare metal machines, virtual machines, containers etc.

-+ How to get machines on OpenStack:
+### How to get machines on OpenStack
 1. (Get OpenStack acc and login)
-	2. *Import your key* (OS: Access & Security / Key Pairs tab) before you create any machine!
+1. *Import your key* (OS: Access & Security / Key Pairs tab) before you create any machine!
     + Usually you don't know any password on the virtual machine
     + This option injects your keys into machine during its creation process.
+    + Might be good idea to import key from Master node
-	3. Create master and slaves machines (example)
+1. Create master and slaves machines (example)
     + OS: Instances =>
         + Launch Instance
             + Flavor: m1.large
         + Boot from image
             + *Fedora cloud 22*
         + Launch
-	4. Now you have machine somewhere in the cloud and you have to get acces to the machine:
+1. Now you have machine somewhere in the cloud and you have to get access to the machine:
     + Get *public IP* (at least for master)
-			+ OS: Acess & Security / Floating IPs > Allocate IP to Project
+        + OS: Access & Security / Floating IPs > Allocate IP to Project
         + OS: Select IP -> Associate -> select instance
     + *Manage access to machines* (= open ports)
-			+ OS: Acess & Security / Securit Groups
+        + OS: Access & Security / Security Groups
             + You probably need to create Rules (OS: Groups/Rules) which enable you access to *ssh*, *http*s.
         + You can restrict SSH only for Red Hat Subnet etc.
         + **Jenkins** master needs (ssh/tcp) :56917 port allowed
             + You can connect to this port using ssh.
             + Jenkins provides you tunnel to slaves(last build, etc) via this port.

+### How to connect to the machine
++ Note: depending on the image used for installation, node might be created with user other than 'cloud-user'.
+Check console output, and search for part where public key is imported to get a username.
-## 2. Connect to your Master
+#### Connect to your Master
- + Usually you can simply connect using ```ssh cloud-user@<master ip>```
-	+ 'cloud-user' has imported your public key.
- + (maybe some images have different settings - you have to use google etc.)
+Master has public IP address, so simply using ```ssh cloud-user@<master ip>``` should be enough. 'cloud-user' has your public key imported, and has sudo access.

+#### Connect to a slave machine
+Slave machines usually do not hold public IP, Master node has access to them, though.
+That means there are at least three ways how to access the machine.
+1. Assign *public* (floating) *IP* to our slave using OpenStack
+1. Use *port forwarding* from master to slave (use your public key)
+    + use ```ssh -L 2222:<slave-ip>:22 cloud-user@<master-ip>``` forward ssh port to slave
+    + connect to slave via redirected port ```ssh cloud-user@localhost -p 2222```
+1. Connect directly *from master to slave*
+    + for this, we need to import master public key into slave authorized_keys first

+## Configuration of Master node
-## 3. Install Jenkins software on your Master
+### Install Jenkins software
 - add repo https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Red+Hat+distributions
 - ```# yum install jenkins```
 - start and enable jenkins service
 	- ```# systemctl enable jenkins; systemctl start jenkins```

-## 4. Configure jenkins
+### Configure Jenkins
-### 4.1 Important files & paths
+#### Important files & paths
  - **/var/lib/jenkins/**
 	- Complete configuration folder storage
  - **/var/lib/jenkins/config.xml**